AdaCore/spark2014/docs/lrm/source/subprograms.rst

    [This definition has the effect of exempting most synchronized objects from the anti-aliasing rules given below; aliasing of most synchronized objects via parameter passing is allowed.]
+   [The term "reachable element" is used in this definition instead of "part" in order to treat deferencing like component selection.]

 .. centered:: **Verification Rules**